microscaler/tinkerbell/docs/mdbook/src/adr/0014-Command_Execution_and_Safety_Policy.md

-Here's a detailed and structured initial draft of **ADR-0014: Command Execution and Safety Policy**, tailored explicitly to Tinkerbell’s high standards for secure, controlled, and auditable command execution:
+Here's a detailed and structured initial draft of **ADR-0014: Command Execution and Safety Policy**, tailored explicitly to Tiffany’s high standards for secure, controlled, and auditable command execution:

 ---